Sports Recovery

 It has some extraordinary claims such as aiding in proprioceptive facilitation, muscle facilitation, reduced

 muscle fatigue, reduced delayed-onset muscle soreness, and pain inhibition.
-There are also claims that it reduces edema, improves lymphatic drainage and blood flow.
-These are all claims that would benefit athletes, especially those at the elite level where; the frequency, duration and intensity of activity is most demanding and most likely to lead to injury.
+There are also claims that it reduces edema, and improves lymphatic drainage and blood flow.
+These are all claims that would benefit athletes, especially those at the elite level where; the frequency, duration, and intensity of activity are most demanding and most likely to lead to injury.

 It was created by Japanese chiropractor Kenzo Kase in the 1970's while he was working with Australian tennis players while also rehabilitating elderly patients.
 He designed kinesiology tape to mimic the thickness and elastic properties of the human skin.
 Its acrylic adhesive can be heat activated and the cotton fibers are fast drying so it can be kept on longer than traditional athletic tape.